karledenstal/a-letter-of-recommendation/README.md

 Nelacar was asked to leave the College due to his experiments, and because of it he doesn't hold a lot of love for the College.
 If you have completed the quest "The Black Star" and you brought the star to him instead of Azura, he will happily give you falsified letters of recommendations from the other court wizards.
 You can also pay him to falsify the letters.

-*Continuation from "You're with the college?" dialogue*
+- About the College...

+	> "Yes?"

-- Do you know how I can get a letter of recommendation?
+- How I can get a letter of recommendation?

 	> "You would need to ask each of the court wizards.
 I'm afraid I can't help you with that."